18 (Jeff Beck and Johnny Depp album): Critical reception

-18 received generally mixed reviews from music critics At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 47, based on 8 reviews, indicating "mixed or average reviews".
+18 received generally mixed reviews from music critics.
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 47, based on 8 reviews, indicating "mixed or average reviews".

 In a positive review, Doug Collette of Glide magazine wrote that the duo's alliance on 18 benefits both men creatively and otherwise.
 Collette found that, whilst this project has given Depp the chance to progress as a musician and vocalist, "he sounds like any fledgling musician still in the process of finding his own style."

-Neil McCormick of The Independent felt that 18, showcases Beck's playing, who, according to McCormick, hadn't played so well in decades.
+Neil McCormick of The Telegraph felt that 18, showcases Beck's playing, who, according to McCormick, hadn't played so well in decades.
 He wrote that Depp is back doing what he loves, singing and playing the guitar, and in doing so, he "conjures a crunchy lyrical psychodrama about the high price of fame."